bpmn-io/bpmn-js-examples/README.md

 * [transaction-boundaries](./transaction-boundaries) - Visualizing transaction boundaries in bpmn-js.

+## Integrations

+* [bpmn-js-example-angular](https://github.com/bpmn-io/bpmn-js-example-angular) - Showing a possible integration of the toolkit into an [Angular](https://angular.io/) application.

 ## Additional Resources

 * [bpmn-js Walkthrough](https://bpmn.io/toolkit/bpmn-js/walkthrough/) - A full guide through the library and its underlying foundation.

 ## License